jjnevis/onus/docs/info/notes.md

 Onus is bootstrapped.
 If people or institutions want to invest in Onus then they have to donate money or time.
 Insulate Britain - if it's the right thing to do, then it should be done.
 This is the purpose of Onus.
 Onus bakes in the true cost of resource consumption.
 You don't run a kitchen without a pot washer, eventually you run out of pots, so you have to include the cost of cleaning pots when running a kitchen
 Just 1% of annual revenue from fossil fuel mining is 60 billion dollars.
+15% is nearly 1 trillion dollars.

 We've got to stop asking world leaders to solve the problem for us, that has not worked.
+It's on us.

 We used to think the world was flat.
 Spoiler alert, it's not.